 The Board frequently reviews its succession planning strategy and has taken multiple steps in recent years to refresh its composition.
 We are pleased with the significant progress made to ensure the highest standards of good corporate governance.
-These steps include the appointment of four new non-executive directors over the past five years: Mr Michael Phair (on 13 June 2019), Ms Kate Anderson (on 12 April 2021), Ms Janine Fraser (on 13 September 2022) and Mr Andrew Zychowski (on 30 June 2023).
-In addition to recent appointments, two non-executive directors have retired over the past year, Mr Bisson and Mr Hughes (on 1 June 2023).
-The Board joins me in expressing our thanks to both for their considerable and valued contributions throughout their tenure.
+These steps include the appointment of four new nonexecutive directors over the past five years: Mr Michael Phair (on 13 June 2019), Ms Kate Anderson (on 12 April 2021), Ms Janine Fraser (on 13 September 2022) and Mr Andrew Zychowski (on 30 June 2023).

-Following these retirements, the Board comprises five non-executive directors, of whom four will be independent and 40% are female, including the senior independent director.
+The Board currently comprises five nonexecutive directors, of whom four are independent and 40 per cent are female, including the senior independent director.